chaoxu/chickenglass/example/example.md

   return a
 ```

 And we can refer to it too!
-Like this: [@alg:euclidian].
+Like this: [@alg:euclidian] and @alg:euclidian.

 # Citations